Abdul1404/alx-low_level_programming/README.md

-This is the repo i use for all my c projects
+This directory contains all my low level programming projects